Platoniq/wilder-journal/_articles/en/democracy-is-fun.md

 We propose the design of forms of support for participation that focus on the following principles

-* **No harm:** a space that aims to reduce as much as possible the possibility of any kind of physical and/or psychological harm to participants (this may be related to provoking violence and conflict, triggering trauma or mental disorders, health…)
+* **No harm:** a space that aims to reduce as much as possible the possibility of any kind of physical and/or psychological harm to participants (this may be related to provoking violence and conflict, triggering trauma or mental disorders, health...)
 * **Focus on the experiences of marginalized people** in relation to the project area or its themes
 * **Support the creation of spaces for marginalized communities** and actors to have a space at the table or resources to build their own spaces for collaboration and co-creation
 * **Redesigning participation to eliminate or reduce barriers** that marginalize or create exclusive spaces due to normative ideas of bodies and capacities.
 * **Recognize and address social and contextual power** in participation processes.
 * **Use what already works** (methodologies, communities' own procedures) and not impose new models when there is already a good basis on which to build.

 {% quote %}A key to solving the enormous challenges of citizen participation is to train those involved in the process to become facilitators.
-Train a group of neighbors in the neighborhoods where intervention takes place with diverse profiles (age, origin, gender…) to facilitate inclusive participation.{% endquote %}
+Train a group of neighbors in the neighborhoods where intervention takes place with diverse profiles (age, origin, gender...) to facilitate inclusive participation.{% endquote %}

 {% gallery { "images": [{"path":"/media/moving_communities.png","caption":"[The Moving Communities](https://wotify.eu/blog/t_tool_package/moving-communities/) methodology is a collaborative working platform for developing ideas focused on building societies with greater equality, sustainability, solidarity, and sense of social justice","alt":"Moving Communities"}] } %}